 Challenge The startup LoCoMoGo wanted to teach children from the ages of 4 to 6 the basics of programming with their toy train.
 The app accompanying the toy had to be designed based on the capabilities of the target group.

-- The final result was an Adobe XD prototype and video mock-up of certain animations.
+Result App design visualized in an Adobe XD prototype, paper prototype and video mock-up of certain animations.

-The final result was a prototype of the app made in Adobe XD and a mockup in Adobe After Effects for certain animations.
+The final result was a prototype of the app made in Adobe XD and a mock-up in Adobe After Effects for certain animations.
 The app allows children to learn the basics of programming through concepts as sequential and conditional programming.
 As the users would be very young while still being cognitively underdeveloped, the app needed a step-by-step approach.
-In the free play game mode, children have the possibility to explore the possibilities on their own, while the levels provide a more structured approach.
+In the free play game mode children have the possibility to explore the possibilities on their own, while the levels provide a more structured approach.